At a Glance

 A 30-day money-back guarantee will give you plenty of time to run the provider through its paces.

 For more information, visit the NordVPN website.

 I hope none of my readers ever experience technical issues while using a VPN.
 However, Murphy’s Law always applies, so if you do have any problems, it’s reassuring to know your VPN of choice provides optimal customer support.

 NordVPN has you covered in the customer service department, with a 24/7 chatbot and live chat, email support, a trouble ticket tracking system, and an easy-to-search knowledge base.

 I have never been disappointed with this provider’s customer support, and have always gotten prompt, knowledgeable replies to my inquiries.

 Global Server Coverage

 As I mentioned before, a VPN provider is only as good as its global server coverage, and NordVPN scores high in this arena.
-The service currently has more than 5,600 servers stationed in close to 60 countries around the globe.
+The service currently has more than 5,600 servers stationed in 60+ countries around the globe.

 An essential feature of any VPN is its ability to keep your online activities private.

 Bitcoin is happily accepted by NordVPN for its considerable services, meaning your payment information is kept private also.